Regularity properties and simulations of Gaussian random fields on the Sphere cross Time: Preliminaries

-\item We also observe that, in comparison with the representation of covariance functions for isotropic random fields on the sphere, representation (\ref{space_time_cov}) does not consider Schoenberg coefficients $\varphi_{j,d}$ but Schoenberg functions $\varphi_{j,d}( \cdot )$, which will play a fundamental role subsequently.
+\item We note that, in comparison with the representation of covariance functions for 2-weakly isotropic random fields on the sphere, representation (\ref{space_time_cov}) does not consider Schoenberg coefficients $\varphi_{j,d}$ but Schoenberg functions $\varphi_{j,d}( \cdot )$, which will play a fundamental role subsequently.